karymmetwally/blog/NWOJ36_1.md

 ### ☞ Natural gas up

-Perhaps this is the bottom, perhaps not but with rigs being cut in America the natty and coal equities look increasingly attractive to me.
+With rigs being cut in America the natty and coal equities look increasingly attractive to me.

 ---